 We propose FLIPBIT, a similarity-aware hardware mechanism to replace expensive $0 \rightarrow 1$ writes with cheaper $1 \rightarrow 0$ writes.
 When performing a write, FLIPBIT compares the value already present in flash with the new value to be written.
 If the write only requires $1 \rightarrow 0$ flips, FLIPBIT performs the write as normal.
 However, if any $0 \rightarrow 1$ flips are required, FLIPBIT writes the closest value which does not require any $0 \rightarrow 1$ flips.
 Our technique does not require any changes to the CPU; we implement FLIPBIT entirely in the flash logic.
-We also add compiler support to annotate certain data as approximation, we use a programmer-specified threshold; a difference greater than this threshold causes FLIPBIT to perform a precise write, thereby limiting the error introduced by approximation.
+We also add compiler support to annotate certain data as approximatible for our technique.
+Finally, to control the level of approximation, we use a programmer-specified threshold; a difference greater than this threshold causes FLIPBIT to perform a precise write, thereby limiting the error introduced by approximation.
 To summarize, we make the following contributions:

-• We are the first to exploit the unique property of flash memory, where flipping $0 \rightarrow 1$ costs significantly more energy and latency than flipping $1 \rightarrow 0$ .

-- We propose FLIPBIT, hardware to approximate values written to flash to avoid 0 → 1 bit-flips, while adding just 0.1% area overhead compared to an ARM M0+ SoC. - FLIPBIT reduces energy by 39%, while incurring just a 1% drop in accuracy for a range of ML workloads. - FLIPBIT increases the lifetime of flash memory by 68% by eliding write operations, which lead to device wear out.
+- We are the first to exploit the unique property of flash memory, where flipping $0 \rightarrow 1$ costs significantly more energy and latency than flipping $1 \rightarrow 0$ . - We propose FLIPBIT, hardware to approximate values written to flash to avoid $0 \rightarrow 1$ bit-flips, while adding just 0.1% area overhead compared to an ARM M0+ SoC. - FLIPBIT reduces energy by 39%, while incurring just a 1% drop in accuracy for a range of ML workloads. - FLIPBIT increases the lifetime of flash memory by 68% by eliding write operations, which lead to device wear out.